 After a brief recitation of communist “anti-war” dogma, he was very cordial and friendly; his wife served us all tea.
 He was wearing his uniform and a guy from of a visiting group joked with him that at least HE still fits in his uniform – laughs around.
 When asked if he liked US “C Rations”, he grimaced and said something like the Vietnamese equivalent of “Yuck!”.
 We agreed on that.
 He then said the rations that the French had were quite good.
 Why am I not surprised?

 In addition to fighting the French, the South Vietnamese and their US allies, he also fought the Khmer Rouge when Vietnam then invaded neighboring Cambodia in 1978 and overthrew its government as well.
-He didn’t say if he also fought in Laos to overthrow its government or in the 1979 border war with China.
-He’s been around.
+He didn’t say if he also then fought in Laos to overthrow its government or in the 1979 border war with his Chinese Communist comrades.

 Then, off to the 7th Military Zone Museum back in Saigon.
 This one had some weapons and equipment used by the Viet Cong and the North Vietnamese army.
 This building was the former US Army 3rd Field Hospital.
 More Stalin-esque statuary out front: FORWARD!